urwid/urwid/docs/manual/widgetmethods.rst

       operation.
 If your implementation may take a long time you should add your own caching here.

-      There is some metaclass magic in the :class:`Widget` base class that causes the result of this function to be computed from any canvas cached by :class:`CanvasCache`, so if your widget has been rendered you may not receive calls to this function.
+      There is some metaclass magic in the :class:`~urwid.widget.Widget` base class that causes the result of this function to be computed from any canvas cached by :class:`~urwid.canvas.CanvasCache`, so if your widget has been rendered you may not receive calls to this function.
 The class variable :attr:`ignore_focus` may be defined and set to ``True`` if this widget renders the same size regardless of the value of the *focus* parameter.

    .. method:: pack(size, focus=False)